Campaign for Uyghurs: One Voice, One Step

 The One Voice one Step Movement was initiated by Campaign for Uyghurs on March 15, 2018.
 It was a global movement where hundreds of Uyghurs and supporters of the Uyghur cause demonstrated on 15 March 2018 in opposition to China's brutality and persecution of Uyghurs and their extrajudicial detention inside concentration camps.
 Demonstrations were global and took place in 18 cities and 14 countries, including Australia, Belgium, Canada, Finland, France, Germany, Japan, Netherlands, Norway, Sweden, Turkey, United Kingdom and the United States.

 Forced Labor Fashion Week

 in collaboration with the Model Alliance, Freedom United, World Uyghur Congress, Uyghur Solidarity Campaign, Free Uyghur Now student coalition, Campaign for Uyghurs organized a protest during the New York Fashion Week.
 The event was attended by many who stood in solidarity against China's use of Uyghur slave labor in the fashion industry.

 Reports

 Campaign for Uyghurs issues English language reports to help inform the international community about the threats facing Uyghurs and other Turkic peoples.
 In July 2020, their report entitled "The Genocide of Uyghurs by Definition of the United Nations Convention on Genocide Prevention" was released.
-The report documents the various ways the Uyghur Genocide meets the definition of Genocide established by the United Nations.
+The report documents the various ways the persecution of Uyghurs in China meets the definition of Genocide established by the United Nations.